SzokolAttila/PillPal/Documentation.md

 - Username needs to be between 6 and 20 characters;
 - Username must be unique;
 - Username must only consist of digits and letters;
-- Password must contain at least one digit, one lowercase letter, one uppercase letter, one special character be at least 8 characters long to make sure its secure enough.
+- Password must contain at least one digit, one lowercase letter, one uppercase letter, one special character and be at least 8 characters long to make sure its secure enough.
 #### PasswordValidator
 Password validator can be used to validate a string value and has the following rules:
-- Password must contain at least one digit, one lowercase letter, one uppercase letter, one special character be at least 8 characters long to make sure its secure enough.
+- Password must contain at least one digit, one lowercase letter, one uppercase letter, one special character and be at least 8 characters long to make sure its secure enough.
 #### MedicineValidator
 Medicine validator can be used to validate CreateMedicineDto and has the following rules:
 - Medicine name must be between 5 and 30 characters;
 - Medicine's manufacturer name must be between 5 and 30 characters;
-- Medicine's package unit must be either mg or ml as we only measure medicine in these two units.
+- Medicine's description needs to be between 5 and 255 characters.
 #### ReminderValidator
 Reminder validator can be used to validate CreateReminderDto and has the following rules:
-- Reminder's DoseMg must be greater than 0 as it would make no sense otherwise;
 - Reminder's DoseCount must be greater than 0 as it would make no sense otherwise.
 #### ActiveIngredientValidator
 ActiveIngredient validator can be used to validate CreateActiveIngredientDto and has the following rules: